IBM-Cloud/iks-ingress-controller/README.md

 By default, the Ingress controller is configured to listen for incoming HTTP network traffic on port 80 and for incoming HTTPS network traffic on port 443.
 You can change the default ports to add security to your Ingress controller domain, or to enable only an HTTPS port.

-To enable mutual authentication on a port, [configure the Ingress controller to open the valid port](#opening_ingress_ports) and then specify that port in the [`mutual-auth` annotation](#mutual-auth).
+To enable mutual authentication on a port, see "Opening non-default ports in the Ingress controller" to configure the Ingress controller to open the valid port, and then specify that port in the `mutual-auth` annotation.
 Do not use the `custom-port` annotation to specify a port for mutual authentication.

 **Sample Ingress resource YAML**